 Veteran Ken Harris Becomes a DC Habitat Homeowner

-Leaving his parents’ house at age 18, Mr. Kenneth Harris had no idea that it would take nearly thirty years before he would regain a stable roof over his head.
-Mr. Harris had made a commitment to his country by joining the army.
+Leaving his parents’ house at age 18, Kenneth (Ken) Harris had no idea that it would take nearly thirty years before he would regain a stable roof over his head.
+Harris had made a commitment to his country by joining the US Army.
 He thought that when he returned, he might go to air traffic control school.
 However, like many vets, he became a member of the homeless community.
 To get by, he relied on family members, sleeping on their couches and accepting their hospitality.
 Other times, he had to sleep in his car.

-It was Father’s Day 2008 that he decided it was time to change his life.
+It was Father’s Day 2008 when he decided it was time to change his life.
 Listening to a speech by Barack Obama, he decided he was “sick and tired of being sick and tired.”
-The speech must have resonated with him, because within four years, he completely turned his life around.
+The speech must have resonated with him, because within four years, he had completely turned his life around.
 With the same dedication and hard work that he demonstrated as a young man, Mr. Harris researched ways to pay off his debt, improve his credit score, and gain financial stability.
 He also secured a place in a local transitional housing program for homeless veterans, Q-Life.
 When he came across a Habitat for Humanity flier, he was prepared.
 He contacted DC Habitat and began taking the steps to become a homeowner.

-“When you’re out there, sweating, tearing up concrete in the heat, for no pay, it gets you thinking,” he says.
+“When you’re out there, sweating, tearing up concrete in the heat, for no pay, it gets you thinking,” he said.
 Mr. Harris hopes to continue volunteering even after becoming a homeowner.
-He says he hands fliers out to people because often they don’t know about the opportunities that are out there.
-When asked about his hopes for homeownership, he mentions cooking, moon walking to Billie Jean, and inviting his family over for a change.
-Most of all though, he says, “I’m just going to lock the door, sit, and relax.”
+He said he hands DC Habitat fliers out to people because often they don’t know about the opportunities that exist.
+When asked about his hopes for homeownership, he mentions cooking, moon walking to Billie Jean, and inviting his family over to his home for a change.
+Most of all, he said, “I’m just going to lock the door, sit and relax.”